Get in touch

 Most capital expenditure incurred for the carrying out of R&D and the provision of facilities for R&D is treated as qualifying expenditure.
 The main exceptions are land and the cost of intellectual property.

-In the case where an R&D centre forms part of a larger facility, then RDA is available on the entire facility providing the R&D centre is at least 75% of the total cost.
-In cases where it is less than 75% then only the costs relating to the R&D centre is allowable for RDA purposes.
+Research and Development Allowances are available on industrial buildings that have a designated R&D area.
+This is good news when you consider Industrial Building Allowance were removed back in February 2010.
+In the case where an R&D centre forms part of a larger building, then RDA is available on the entire building providing the R&D centre is at least 75% of the total cost.
+In cases where it is less than 75% then the building needs to be apportioned based on floor space.

-Capital expenditure on laboratory equipment and company cars for R&D staff would be obvious candidates for RDAs, however capital expenditure associated with the development of a new information technology system for internal use and equipment purchased to allow for a technological advancement in a process, material, device, product or service which incorporates or represents an increase in overall knowledge or capability in a field of science or technology could also be considered for RDA’s.
+Capital expenditure on laboratory equipment and company cars for R&D staff would be obvious candidates for RDAs, however capital expenditure can also be associated with the development of a new information technology system for internal use and equipment purchased to allow for a technological advancement in a process, material, device, product or service which incorporates or represents an increase in overall knowledge or capability in a field of science or technology.

 Apart from ensuing that you maintain and keep accurate accounting records and that your RDA is correctly reflected in your tax computations and Company Tax Return (CT600) then you have met your legal obligations to make a claim for RDAs.
 However, HMRC do find it helpful if you provide them with a schedule of the eligible capital expenditure and also a short project briefing to explain the purpose for undertaking the capital expenditure and confirming that it is relating to the trade that you carry out.